jsdecena/freelancer-technical-exam/Readme.md

 - Run `php artisan serve`
 - Goto http://localhost:8000

 #####Note: This is not anymore the actual project I passed in freelancer.com.
-I have reviewed my past work and even if it does the job, it is not an optimized work.
-This should be straightforward.
+I have reviewed my past work and even if it does the job, it was not an optimized work.
+This version should be straightforward.

 ####Specification: